 Clause 5 – Leadership and Worker Participation

 In addition to roles and responsibilities, leadership must also draft and publish an Occupational Health & Safety policy, setting the principles and guidelines by which the company will conduct business and reach its goals.
-Through development, focus must be kept on the policy’s direct governance of the OH&S system and the organization as a whole.
 Once finalized, the policy must be officially documented and communicated throughout the organization, and then be made available for review by interested parties.

 The policy must include written commitments by the leadership to fulfill legal and regulatory requirements, eliminate hazards, reduce risk, promote continuous improvement, and encourage team involvement and input.